KomandanteAlex/chapay/README.md

 # There my arcade the "Chapay".
-Developing based on tag <canvas> with javascript manipulation.
+Developing based on tag "canvas" with javascript manipulation.